LukicaCoder333/Javascript/README.md

-# Javascript This is MY JAVASCRIPT
+# This repository is mainly made for JS and Html